karolinaszafranbelzowska/tips-dataset-analysis/README.md

 ### "tipsdata.csv" format contains data which is analyzed.

-### tips.dataset with pandas.jpynb" it is a Jupyter notebook where I try to summarize the Data.
+### "tips.dataset with pandas.jpynb" it is a Jupyter notebook where I try to summarize the Data.